Saitej Makhijani | March 18th, 2021

 User Feedback: How to Collect It and Improve Your Email Marketing Strategy

-You have heard it before: “the customer is always right.”
+You’ve heard it before: “the customer is always right.”
 Cliché as it may sound, it’s true.
-Your customers know things that you could use to improve your email marketing strategy in ways that you couldn’t find on your own.
-All you have to do is collect this information.
-But how do you do it?
+Your customers have valuable insights that can help you improve your email marketing strategy in ways you might not discover on your own.
+The key is learning how to collect this information effectively.

 Table of Contents